 Ensuring that each county has an accurate census count is very important.
 Each person who participated in the 2010 Census brought in approximately $1339 to the state in federal funding per year.
 Failure to count just 10 households containing 2.5 people in your county could result in the loss of $334,750 over the 10 year census period.

 The first step in ensuring an accurate count is participation in the Local Update of Census Addresses (LUCA).
 LUCA gives counties an opportunity to view the census address lists for their counties and make changes.
 Without a comprehensive list of all residential addresses in your county, you are at risk of having a large undercount in population.
-For the 2020 Census, 158 counties have registered for LUCA.
+For the 2020 Census, 158 counties registered for LUCA.
+All counties participating in LUCA have submitted their changes to the U.S. Census Bureau.
+In the summer of 2019, these counties will receive the results of address canvassing and will have a change to amend and appeal this information if necessary.

 Local Complete Count Committees